 For those of you who fall into the trade-upper trap, here are some ideas to get increased satisfaction from your decisions.
 Come on, you deserve it!

 Trust yourself and your choice.
 Research shows that you actually make measurably better choices than other people.
 Think about it: You have looked at all the details.
 You have considered all the options.
 You have done all the research.
 So trust that once you make a decision, it was a good one.

 Ignore alternatives.
 Once you've bought a car, stop reading car reviews.
 Once you've purchased a house, stop going to open houses.
 And once you're engaged, stop looking up your ex on Facebook!

 Communicate your commitment.
 Communication confirms beliefs.
 If you describe your commitment to others, it will encourage you to feel it.
 Tell people how great your new job is, go ahead and introduce her as "my girlfriend," and repeat as often as possible, "For greater satisfaction, I can commit!"

 Can you relate?
 Does this describe you, or someone you know?
 Do you have other tips?
 Would love to hear your comments!

 The great thing about commitment is we stop comparing alternatives.
 We're free to enjoy what we have, and focus on what's next.

-Heidi Reeder, Ph.D. is the author of the forthcoming book, Commit to Win (Hudson Street Press/Penguin), available at Amazon.com and wherever books are sold.
+Heidi Reeder, Ph.D. is the author of the newly released COMMIT TO WIN (Hudson Street Press/Penguin), available at Amazon.com and wherever books are sold.

 Schwartz, B., Ward, A., Monterosso, J., Lyubomirsky, S., White, K., & Lehman, D. R. (2002).
 Maximizing versus satisficing.
 Journal of Personality and Social Psychology, 83, 1178-1197.